IrenejMarc/mined/README.md

  - Support for thread-less connection of players, allowing for a huge amount of players to be on at the same time through select() polling

 # Priorities for the moment
- - Server list ping
+ - SSL
  - Basic login, basic map (flat grass) generator
  - Chat
- - Refactoring the state machine into functions, not structs, they need no state
+ - Packet encryption

 # Developer information
 ## Resources